Quantum Research Group

 About QR Group —

 Quantum Research Group (QRG) is an initiative of the artist Hrvoje Hiršl, in collaboration with the Institute of Physics in Zagreb, Croatia.
-Its aim is to create a sustainable business model, to enable resources for exploring, questioning and utilising the emerging technologies of quantum optics and quantum computing, in a non-recursive and mundane way, thus preparing us for their implementation in the coming decades.
+Its aim is to research and develop alternative operational models, enabling resources to explore, question, and utilize emerging technologies in quantum optics and quantum computing in a non-recursive and creative way, thus preparing us for their implementation in the coming decades.

-We believe in breaking arbitrary boundaries between disciplines and merging Art, Science & Technology in one exploratory journey.
+We believe in breaking down the arbitrary boundaries between disciplines and in merging Art, Science & Technology into one exploratory journey.

 Projects

-This initiative started with two light installations (The Collapse & Exceptional point) and extended into visualizations of quantum processes (QNFTs) and setting up the production of a Quantum Random Numbers Generator (QRNG), derived from entangled photons.
+This initiative started with two light installations (The Collapse & Exceptional point) and extended into The Politics of Numbers, visualizations of quantum processes based on the entangled photons.

 ︎